jchurley95/go_bt_go/README.md

 ## About

-My High School operates on a House System, where students are sorted into one of 8 houses upon registering with the school.
+##### Built as my capstone project for General Assembly's Web Development Immersive program.

+  The High School I attended operates on a House System, where students are sorted into one of 8 houses upon registering with the school.
+House members can earn points for their house by attending certain "Marquee" events throughout the year.
+For example, a Junior Varsity basketball game might have a packed student section if it is selected to be a "Marquee Event," and the school has tried various systems of counting these points.
+Originally, a sign up sheet would be passed around the student section, but this method did not provide any verification of actual attendence by a student, and points had to be tallied one at a time by hand.
+Currently, students drop their physical student ID in a box to verify their attendence at an event, which is still a flawed system prone to human error.

+  Currently, this application only provides a platform for students to keep up with the house leaderboard, upcoming house point events, and it also allows for an administrator to create, edit, and delete events from the database.
+This satisfies the project requirements, now the goal is to rebuild the app in React Native, in the process adding a barcode verification system between the house members and events.

 ## ERD